Canonical Face Embeddings

 \section{Cross-CNN Mapping Results}

 Mapping evaluation results are summarized in Figure~\ref{fig:mapping-performance}.
-In each grid, elements along the diagonal (bolded values) show the same TARs listed in Table~\ref{tab:model-desc}.
+Hatched bars along the diagonal show the same TARs listed in Table~\ref{tab:model-desc}.
 Off-diagonal elements contain TARs produced by cross-CNN evaluation as described in Section~\ref{ssec:method-map-eval}, with the row label indicating the source model, and the column label indicating the target model.
-These labels correspond to each model's "Short Name" in Table~\ref{tab:model-desc}.
-The three grids along the top of the figure are produced using linear mappings, and the bottom three produced using rotation mappings.
-The two leftmost grids contain TARs at a FAR of 1e-1, the middle two at 1e-3, and the rightmost two at 1e-5.
+These labels correspond to each model's ``Short Name'' in Table~\ref{tab:model-desc}.
+Rotation mapping evaluations are in Figure~\ref{fig:mapping-performance-rotation}.

+For the bulk of cross-CNN comparisons, linear mappings seem to convert embeddings effectively and with little performance penalty.
+When looking for poor mapping performance, Partial FC loss using 10\% label subsampling (G\_R100\_P0.1) seems to produce features which are more difficult or dissimilar.
+In contrast, the same model trained using all of Glint360K's labels (G\_R100\_P1.0) consistently produced high performance when mapped (though not necessarily the highest).
+This suggests that label subsampling, while impacting single-model verification performance very little, has a relatively large effect on embedding space similarity.
+The contrast in mapping performance between these two models which themselves are highly compatible and near identical in training setting prompts further investigation, as explained in Section~\ref{sec:discussion}.

-All mappings have a high TAR at a FAR of 0.1.
-Even when constrained to only rotate embedding spaces, cross-CNN performance is still at or near single-CNN performance.
+Even when constrained to only rotate embedding spaces, cross-CNN performance is still at or near single-CNN performance at a FAR of 0.1.
 While this FAR is very weak, these results provide a demonstration that mapping between face verification CNNs is possible using linear or rotation maps.
 Interestingly, some mappings exceed the performance of their target or source model (but not both).
-Compared with linear maps, rotation produces a higher penalty in all cases, and the penalty is (nearly) symmetric due to the structure of finding an orthonormal solution.
-Still, the extra constraint of rotation maps further reveals the nature of cross-CNN relationships.
+Compared with linear maps, rotation produce a higher penalty in almost all cases, and the penalty was nearly symmetric when source and target are swapped, due to the structure of finding an orthonormal solution.
+The extra constraint of rotation maps further reveals the nature of cross-CNN relationships.

-As the FAR is decreased to 1e-3, we maintain high TAR for the most successful networks, but networks with less representational complexity have less success in representing the more complex networks.
-As the FAR is decreased further to 1e-5, clear failure cases emerge.
-For models which already perform well, though, mappings still preserve performance.
-For a handful of cases, however, mappings produce near-random performance.
-This indicates an exciting direction for future work, as discussed in Section~\ref{sec:future}.
+As the FAR is decreased to 1e-3, we maintain high TARs for the most successful networks, but networks with less representational complexity have less success in representing the more complex networks.
+Smaller FARs are listed with our complete results in Figures~\ref{fig:mapping-performance-all-linear} and \ref{fig:mapping-performance-all-rotation}, including some failure cases which indicated an exciting direction for future work, as discussed in Section~\ref{sec:discussion}.